Royal Holloway

 Qualifications:

-a 2.2 degree in psychology and a postgraduate degree in a field related to clinical psychology.
+a postgraduate degree in a field related to Clinical Psychology.

 Experience:

-Please see our Entry Requirements page about what makes experience relevant.
+Please see our Entry Requirements page for what makes experience relevant.

 Residence: